Whale Watching In Iceland

 Whale Watching And Meet The Puffins Tour

 This half-day combo tour will give you the best of both worlds, as tourists start an exciting journey to get a closer view of the wildlife aboard an Old Skuli.
 It’s a small boat designed to facilitate better access to the remote puffin islands.
-What’s more, we assure our guests with a 100% puffin watching guarantee!
+What’s more, they assure the guests with a 100% puffin watching guarantee!

 Next, you will be transferred to the Andrea whale watching ship for a 3 to 3.5-hour long whale watching tour in the Faxafloi Bay.
 The deck of this ship is equipped with a spacious and fully-stocked cafeteria, so you can take a quick refreshment break.